CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/FusionDevInADay/01GettingStarted.md

 ## Exercise 1 - Import starting solution

-In this exercise, you will import a solution into your dev environment.
+In this exercise, you will import a solution into your pre-created dev environment.
 This solution contains the current version of the PrioritZ apps, flows and Dataverse tables.

+>**Note**: The Dev environment is already pre-created as a part of the prerequisites.

 ### Task 1: Import solution